maverick4code/Building-AI-Browser-Agents/README.md

 ---

 ## 🤝 Credits
-DeepLearning.AI – Building AI Browser Agents
-Div Garg and Naman Garg – Co-founders of AGI Inc.
 The AGI Inc. team – For pioneering work in browser automation and intelligent web agents

----

-## 📬 License
-This project is for educational and research purposes only.
-For commercial use, please refer to the licensing terms of DeepLearning.AI and AGI Inc.

 ---